 The Data Intermediation Platform (DIP) is the main service of the central government inter-administrative infrastructure to honour the Once-Only principle.
-The Data Intermediation Platform is responsible for performing critical functions such as managing the transferees and requesters actions, deleting citizens' personal information obtained during data exchanges once they are completed, ensuring data confidentiality and integrity, etc. It also establishes the system, information governance and standards for operating the platform.
+The Data Intermediation Platform is responsible for performing critical functions such as managing the transferees and requesters actions, deleting citizens' personal information obtained during data exchanges once they are completed, ensuring data confidentiality and integrity, etc. It also establishes the system infrastructure, information governance and standards for operating the platform.

 The Data Intermediation Platform is continuously expanding.
-It currently offers 140 services to nearly 1 500 different consumer associations.
+It currently offers 154 services to nearly 1 500 different consumer associations.
+Service providers and consumers are from every administrative level, either national, regional or local level

-The Data Intermediation Platform completed nearly 155 million data exchanges between public bodies during 2020, with a 23.75% increase compared to 2019.
+The Data Intermediation Platform completed more than 187 million data exchanges between public bodies during 2021, with a 21% increase compared to 2020.